wildermoth/wildermoth.github.io/_posts/2024-11-24-KPI-Dash-On-Tableau.md

 {% include video id="2hUpfWJuRnw" provider="youtube" %}

-[At the bottom of this page](#kpi-dashboard) is the interactive dashboard created using Tableau.
+[On this page](https://public.tableau.com/app/profile/wildermoth/viz/KPIDashboard_17382724142130/MainDash) is the interactive dashboard created using Tableau.
 This dashboard was built for a sales agency to track their key performance indicators (KPIs).
 For demonstration purposes, I've populated it with dummy data to maintain security.

 <!-- markdownlint-disable MD034 -->